Markers & Drawing Supplies for Graffiti Sketching

 • Do I want to refill markers? – It is only needed if you really draw very often and you have a space available to refill the pens.
 This process is really messy.
 I would recommend skipping this unless you plan to start a professional career.

-Attention: If you use markers and normal paper, you should probably use a cutting mat as a base.
+Attention: If you use markers and standard printing paper, you should probably use a cutting mat.
 Markers otherwise will write through the paper on your desk!

 Cutting mat

-If you consider buying a cutting mat, check for reviews which complain of a bad smell of the cutting mat.
-Avoid those cutting mats, the smell probably won’t go away!
+If you consider buying a cutting mat for using it as a drawing surface on your desk, check for reviews which complain about bad smell of the cutting mat.
+Avoid those cutting mats, the smell will probably linger!

 3. Which markers should be used for highlights and outlines?